alexwlchan/alexwlchan.net/src/_til/2025/2025-06-13-macos-launchagent-examples.md

 ---
 layout: til
 title: How to run a task on a schedule on macOS
-summary: Create a `LaunchAgent` with a `StartCalendarInterval` that defines how often you want the task to run.
+summary: Create a `LaunchAgent` with a `StartCalendarInterval` or `StartInterval` that defines how often you want the task to run.
 date: 2025-06-13 16:59:56 +0100
 tags:
   - macos